twitter/finagle/guide/_sources/Servers.txt

 .. rubric:: Footnotes

-.. [#nack] Depending on the protocol, a rejected request might be transformed into a `NACK` (currently supported in HTTP/1.1 and Mux) so the remote client can safely `retry` it.
+.. [#nack] Depending on the protocol, a rejected request might be transformed into a `NACK` (currently supported in HTTP/1.1 and Mux) message.
+A `NACK` means that the server did not attempt to perform any work associated with the request and therefore is typically safe to retry.
+However, Finagle also supports `NACK` messages that are explicitly non-retryable.
+See the Retries section of :doc:`/Clients`

 .. [#example] Configuration parameters/values provided in this example are only demonstrate the API usage, not the real world values.
 We do not recommend blindly applying those values